Medicare

 Click here to be led to the official Medicare website, where you login or create an account, find and compare plans, get your questions answered, and file complaints with CMS.

-Medicare counseling
+Medicare counseling with Conner

 After realizing his own growing concerns with how Medicare plans are coordinated and marketed to patients in the US, Conner came into our pharmacy ready to learn about how pharmacy care factors into patients’ Medicare coverage (and how Medicare plans are currently a big reason why pharmacies like us are going out of business).
 As a licensed insurance broker, we’ve come to know and trust him to provide FREE counseling to our patients who are already on Medicare or going to be joining the program soon.
 He’ll meet with you to help you find the best plan to fit your current health needs.
 He also helps teach our FREE Medicare 101 class!